MichaIng/DietPi-Docs/docs/software/file_servers.md

 The access to ProFTPD with **Windows** is achieved as follows:

-- Goto My Computer (Windows Explorer).
+- Go to My Computer (Windows Explorer).
 - In the address bar at the top type `ftp://dietpi:dietpi@192.168.0.100` press enter.

 Change 192.168.0.100 to the IP address of your DietPi system.